matter-labs/zksync/docs/README.md

-# Sync: ZK Rollup
+# Getting started with Sync

+{% hint style="info" %} These docs are still work in progress {% endhint %}

-Welcome to Sync
+Welcome to Sync.